Postdoc project (1.0 fte, 18 mos), University of Groningen

 Enquiries about the position can be addressed to Dr Bettina Reitz-Joosse, B.L.ReitzJoosse@rug.nl.
 Questions about the procedure can be directed to Dr Suzanne van de Liefvoort, firstname.lastname@example.org.

 In order to be admissible, applications must include the following information (in the same order), in one PDF file (not zipped):

-- CV, including a list of publications and distinctions, and the contact information of two academic referees;
+o CV, including contact information of two referees;

-- Copy of relevant diploma or a statement by the supervisor that the applicant will hold the required degree at the time of the appointment.
+o Copy of relevant diploma or statement by PhD supervisor confirming that the applicant will hold the required degree at the time of appointment.